luismcastillo/SJSU-art75/tutorials/03a_gitHubPageSetup/README.md

 Name repository username.github.io, where ***'username' is YOUR github username.***

-REPEAT: The repository needs to be named EXACTLY the same as your account username, followed by github.io
+#### REPEAT: The repository needs to be named EXACTLY the same as your account username, followed by github.io ----> for example: username.github.io

 Click 'Initialize with a README' and create.
+You can make it private if you want, people will still be able to see the website live.

 <br>
 <br>